sukikrishna/powerOutages/README.md

 ## Baseline Model

-We used KNeighborsRegressor with 20 neighbors.
+The baseline model consists of a pipeline that includes a K-Nearest Neighbors (KNN) regression model to predict the 'IND.PERCEN' variable based on features 'TOTAL.PRICE', 'COM.PERCEN', and 'POPPCT_UC'.
 We chose our predictors by checking which features correlated the most with `IND.PERCEN`.

-They are all quantitative.
+The K-Nearest Neighbors (KNN) regression model is being tested because this algorithm is a common approach for predicting the value of a target variable by finding the k closest data points in the feature space to the input data point and averaging their target values to form the final prediction.

+All three features in the model ('TOTAL.PRICE', 'COM.PERCEN', and 'POPPCT_UC') are quantitative, and there are no ordinal or nominal features.

+For the baseline model, no explicit encoding was performed.

+The model's performance is evaluated using the R-squared metric, which measures the proportion of the variance in the target variable that is predictable from the input features.
+Generally, higher R-squared values closer to 1 indicate better predictive performance.

+The `KNeighborsRegressor` was initialized with a parameter of 20 neighbors.
 The accuracy score ended up being around 0.786.

 It works okay, but we want a more accurate predictor.

 ## Final Model